SirYancy/computer-apps/book/ch2-word-processing/project_flyer.md

 The content and styling are totally up to you.
 Be as creative as you wish.
 But it must have the following features:

--   An image with a style applied
+-   More than one image, some or all with styles applied.
--   Appropriately sized fonts, other than the defaults, but legible
+-   Appropriately sized fonts, other than the defaults, but legible.
+    - Use Word Art or other text effects as you wish.
--   It must use both text colors and shading somewhere in the flyer
+-   You must use both text colors and shading somewhere in the flyer
--   It must have margins set appropriate to the content.
+-   You must have margins set appropriate to the content.
--   It must use other appropriate styling to make the text stand out.
+-   You must use other appropriate styling to make the text stand out.
     Include bold, italic, underlines, or other text effects.
 -   Even if it's silly, no low-effort submissions.
 Make it look as though you are genuinely trying to sell the subject.